HomeAncient History

 This enraged Aphrodite, and so she cursed his stepmother Phaedra to burn with lust for Hippolytus.
 When Phaedra made her feelings known to him, he rejected her.
 In humiliation, Phaedra took her own life but left a suicide note claiming that Hippolytus had raped her.
 Hippolytus’ father, Theseus, was distraught at the accusation, and so he cursed Hippolytus, which brought about his death.
 Aphrodite’s spite had caused the destruction of poor Theseus’ household.

-7. Pygmalion and the Favor of Goddess Aphrodite
+9. Pygmalion and the Favor of Goddess Aphrodite

 gerome pygmalion galatea goddess aphrodite painting

-Pygmalion was so enamored by his creation that at the festival of Aphrodite, he prayed that Aphrodite would grant him a love in the likeness of the statue.
+Pygmalion was so enamored by his creation that at the festival of Aphrodite, he prayed that Aphrodite would grant him a lover in the likeness of the statue.
 Aphrodite appreciated his worship and so she granted him his wish.
 When Pygmalion returned to his home, he kissed the statue.
 At that moment, ivory became flesh and blood.
 His artwork was now alive and breathing.
 Pygmalion thanked Aphrodite, and so the goddess blessed him again with a daughter.

-8. Medea’s Madness From Aphrodite’s Spell
+10. Medea’s Madness From Aphrodite’s Spell

 downman medea episode painting

-Medea was a princess of Colchis, which was on the outskirts of ancient Greece, near the Black Sea.
+Medea was a princess of Colchis, which was on the outskirts of ancient Greece near the Black Sea.
 When Jason from Iolcus came with his band of Argonauts on a quest to Colchis, the Greek goddesses thought that Jason’s only hope of succeeding was to acquire Medea as an ally.

 The goddesses were Aphrodite, Hera, and Athena.
 They supported Jason on his quest to retrieve the Golden Fleece from Colchis because it would mean the end of an evil and greedy king in Greece whom they did not favor.

 Aphrodite put a powerful love spell on Medea so that she would fall in love with Jason on sight and be compelled to help him in any way she could.
 Unfortunately, the love turned Medea quite insane.
-She did indeed help Jason survive his tasks and retrieve the Fleece, which was guarded by a dragon, but this also came at a terrible cost.
+She did indeed help Jason survive his tasks and retrieve the Fleece, which was guarded by a dragon, but this came at a terrible cost.

 In some versions of the myth, Medea murdered her own brother or allowed Jason to ambush and murder him so that they could chop his body up and spread the parts about.
 The King who was pursuing the lovers after they had fled Colchis would then be delayed because he wanted to collect all the pieces of his son.

-After that, Medea later murdered her two sons by Jason, because he betrayed her to marry another woman.
+After that, Medea later murdered her two sons by Jason because he betrayed her to marry another woman.
 Medea also murdered Jason’s new love interest and her father.
 Medea’s love warped into hate, and she responded violently.

-9. Anchises and His Divine Beauty
+11. Anchises and His Divine Beauty

 richmond venus anchises painting

-Venus (Aphrodite) and Anchises, by Williams Blake Richmond, 1889/1890, via Google Arts & Culture
+Venus (Aphrodite) and Anchises, by Williams Blake Richmond, 1889/1890.
+Source: Google Arts & Culture

 The Homeric Hymn to Aphrodite retells the story of Anchises and Aphrodite.
 In the myth, Anchises professed that he would die happy if he could sleep with her.